STEAM Magnet School

 For those who live inside the 5-mile radius or prefer public transportation, here is a link for a Metro (TAP) Card:

 LAUSD offers on-campus COVID testing for all NHS students.
-This is done with prior parent consent and typically takes place on Thursdays and Fridays.
-In addition, LAUSD is requiring that students be fully vaccinated by January 10, 2022 (sooner if the student participates in athletics and some other programs).
-For those still in need of a vaccination, here is a list of locations/times:
+This is done with prior parent consent and takes place on Thursdays and Fridays through students' English class.
+In addition, LAUSD is requiring that students be fully vaccinated by Fall 2023.

 STEAM STUDENT SPRINGS INTO ACTION!